Travel Tech Regulatory Checklist: Preparing for Investment

 How do I register a travel startup?

-What licenses are needed for a travel agency?
+What licenses are required for a travel agency?

 What are the compliance requirements for travel startups?